AuraOne / Resources / AuraOne Open

 Aura3D is the open SDK for building the scene: a product viewer, data world, interactive explainer, or browser-native 3D app.

-Spatial 3D Lab is the governed App Data workflow for real 3D work: capture lineage, transform history, alignment review, delivery approvals, reviewer sign-off, and tuned weights.
+Spatial 3D is the App Data app for real 3D work: capture lineage, transform history, alignment notes, delivery state, handoff files, and scoped export terms.

 One helps developers ship browser 3D.
-The other helps teams prove what happened to private 3D captures and delivery packets.
+The other helps teams keep private 3D captures and delivery files organized.
 They are connected, but they should not be confused.

 Start Here